 Sucrose is a disaccharide otherwise called table sugar.
 Hydrolysis of these compound outcomes in the making of two separate monosaccharide sugars known as glucose and fructose.
 These sugars are utilized as a part of an assortment of uses, generally in the sustenance business.

-To know more in detail about Ester Hydrolysis and other topics, download Byju’s- The Learning App.
+To know more in detail about Ester Hydrolysis and other related topics, such as esterification, download BYJU’S – The Learning App.